HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 //Should the program use ver.
 1.2.0 improvements that remove all previous limitations?
 1 = true, 0 = false.
 UseTheNewBestMethodEver=1

+//Available since ver.
+1.3.
+Should the program automatically open the first active window under the cursor,
+//except pinned apps with no active window?
+1 = true, 0 = false.
+AutoOpenFirstWindowInBestMethodEver=1

 //Sleep time (in milliseconds) between simulating different keys in the new "BestMethodEver" HowLongSleepBetweenDifferentKeysPressMilliseconds=10

 //Sleep time (in milliseconds) between simulating the same keys in the new "BestMethodEver" HowLongSleepBetweenTheSameKeysPressMilliseconds=0

+//Sleep time (in milliseconds) after opening the first window under the icon in the new "BestMethodEver" HowLongSleepAfterAutoOpenFirstWindowMilliseconds=100

+//Timeout (in milliseconds) after which the program interrupts the loop where it's detecting for the preview
+//window changes.
+It's to avoid opening pinned apps with no active window.
+It can be a greater value, because
+//it's a non-blocking loop which usually breaks much quicker.
+PreviewWindowChangeDetectionMaxMilliseconds=1000

 //For how long (in milliseconds) should the left mouse button be clicked before
 //the program starts checking if the mouse is hovering over the task bar.